Beee4life/acf-city-selector/readme.txt

 == Upgrade Notice ==

 = 1.8.0 =
 The preview option was broken, which is now fixed.
+Also all 'broken' special characters are replaced.

 == Changelog ==

 = 1.8.0 =
-* fixed csv preview
+* fixed preview
+* fixed city names with an '
+* fixed city names with special characters

 = 1.7.0 =
 * fixed raw csv import